 Welcome to Gatlinburg, Tennessee

-Nestled at the entrance to Great Smoky Mountains National Park, Gatlinburg is a charming mountain town that perfectly blends natural beauty with small-town Appalachian culture.
-With a population of just 4,000 residents but over 11 million visitors annually, it's become one of America's most beloved vacation destinations.
-At 1,289 feet elevation and just steps from the park entrance, Gatlinburg offers stunning views, excellent dining, and attractions for every age.
+Located at the entrance to Great Smoky Mountains National Park, Gatlinburg is a charming mountain town that perfectly blends natural beauty with small-town Appalachian culture.
+With over 11 million visitors annually, it's become one of America's most beloved vacation destinations—but there's far more to discover beyond the famous Parkway strip.

 Gatlinburg is Perfect For...